 All schools in the District shall conduct fire drills at least monthly.
-Tornado drills shall also be conducted no fewer than three (3) times per year with at least one each in the months of September, January, and February.
-Students who ride school buses, 1 shall also participate in emergency evacuation drills at least twice each school year.
+Tornado drills shall also be conducted not fewer than three (3) times per year with at least one each in the months of September, January, and February.
+Students who ride school buses1, shall also participate in emergency evacuation drills at least twice each school year.

 The District shall annually conduct an active shooter drill and school safety assessment for all District schools in collaboration with local law enforcement and emergency management personnel.
-The training will include a lockdown exercise with panic button alert system training.^{2,3} Students will be included in the drills to the extent that is developmentally appropriate for the age of both the students and grade configuration of the school.4
+Students will be included in the drills to the extent that is developmentally appropriate to the age of both the students and grade configuration of the school.